turingschool-examples/webpack-starter-kit/README.md

 ## Fork + Clone This Repo

 1. Fork this repo.
 2. Clone AND RENAME this repo with `git clone [remote-address] [what you want to name the repo]`.
-For an example, `git clone git@github.com:turingschool-examples/webpack-starter-kit.git overlook-hotel`
+For example, `git clone git@github.com:turingschool-examples/webpack-starter-kit.git overlook-hotel`
 4. Install the library dependencies with `npm install`
 5. To verify that it is setup correctly, run `npm start` in your terminal.
 Go to `http://localhost:8080/` and you should see a page with the Turing logo image and a beautiful gradient background.
 If that's the case, you're good to go.
 Enter `control + c` in your terminal to stop the server at any time.